Christmas travel strikes are planned in all of these places in Europe

 Rail strikes are taking place in the UK throughout December and into January.
 The Rail, Maritime and Transport workers union (RMT) announced that its 40,000 members will walk out for eight days during the festive season.

-The dates of the strike will be 16-17 December as well as 3-4 and 6-7 January.
+The dates of the RMT strikes will be 16-17 December as well as 3-4 and 6-7 January.
 Nearly every train operator will be impacted as RMT members at National Rail and 14 train companies go on strike.
+It has further been announced that ASLEF train driver union members will strike on Thursday 5 January.

 RMT has also announced that workers will walk out from 6pm on 24 December until 27 as the row over pay escalates.